 - Volunteer-a great way to identify your interests and to develop skills.

 - It is never too early to start researching colleges and universities.
-Visit your guidance office to browse through literature and guidebooks or surf the Web and check out college and university home pages.
+Visit the College & Career Center to browse through literature and guidebooks or surf the Web and check out college and university home pages.

 - Continue to research career options and consider possible college majors that will help you achieve your career goals.

 - Plan now for wise use of your summer.
 Consider taking a summer course or participating in a special program (e.g., for prospective engineers or journalists or for those interested in theater or music) at a local college or community college.
 Consider working or volunteering.

 - If you work, save some of your earnings for college.